 - Requires unofficial software tool to work on PC

 It isn't intended for use on the PC, but the DualShock 4 is my favorite controller anyway.
 I've used each of its predecessors, the two current Logitech controllers, the Mad Catz C.T.R.L.R., the Razer Sabertooth, the Xbox 360 and Xbox One controllers, and just about every console controller from the NES to present day.
-The DualShock 4 isn't superior in every way to every one of these competitors, but it's the superior all-around choice for $50 on Amazon.
+The DualShock 4 isn't superior in every way to every one of these competitors, but it's the superior all-around choice.

 It doesn't look as durable as the Xbox One controller, but it's durable.
 When I squeeze the handles with as much force as I can, I can barely hear the strain.
 I also pushed each of the buttons, triggers, bumpers, and analog sticks down with as much force as I could, and each sprang back as if untouched.
 Long term, I've heard reports of damaged rubber on the analog sticks and sticking triggers.
 The former can be fixed with GelTabs, and while the latter sounds bad, the only trigger wear I've personally experienced is a slight creaking after a lot of use.
 They still feel springy, and I've never had one stick.